rlaisqls/TIL/데브옵스 DevOps/AWS/Computing/EC2/Auto Scaling.md

 - **Scale manually:** Manual scaling is the most basic way to scale your resources, where you specify only the change in the maximum, minimum, or desired capacity of your Auto Scaling group.

-- **Scale based on a schedule:** Scaling by schedule means that scaling actions are performed automatically as a function of time and date.
+- **Scale based on a schedule:** Scailing by schedule means that scaling actions are performed automatically as a function of time and date.
 This is useful when you know exactly when to increase or decrease the number of instances in your group, simply because the need arises on a predictable schedule.

 - **Scale based on demand:** A more advanced way to scale your resources, using dynamic scaling, lets you define a scaling policy that dynamically resizes your Auto Scaling group to meet changes in demand.
   For example, let's say that you have a web application that currently runs on two instances and you want the CPU utilization of the Auto Scaling group to stay at around 50 percent when the load on the application changes.
 This method is useful for scaling in response to changing conditions, when you don't know when those conditions will change.